denisich2001/RSA_client_server/README.md

 # RSA_client_server
-simple RSA encryption on python
+Tiny client-server python application, that implements RSA encryption of a message from the server.
+The project was implemented for educational purposes